opentensor/subtensor/docs/consensus.md

 ## Yuma Consensus

-Bittensor uses a dual proof-of-stake, proof-of-work mechanism called Yuma Consensus which rewards validators with scoring incentive for producing evaluations of miner-value which are in agreement with the subjective evaluations produced by other validators weighted by stake.
-Servers receive incentive for their share of the utility according to the validator consensus.
+Bittensor uses a subjective utility consensus mechanism called Yuma Consensus which rewards subnet validators with scoring incentive for producing evaluations of miner-value which are in agreement with the subjective evaluations produced by other subnet validators weighted by stake.
+Subnet servers receive incentive for their share of the utility according to the subnet validator consensus.
+Yuma Consensus pertains to subnet validation, instead of blockchain validation (substrate), so this writing will always refer to subnet validators and servers.

 ### Problem definition